Boosting organic seed & breeding – Policy and stakeholder recommendations

 Use and market potential of organic seed

 The report first presents key results and innovations that allow boosting organic seed and plant breeding.
 LIVESEED identifies – for the first time – the use and market potential of organic seed for major crops.
-It also and highlights the importance of more harmonized and stricter implementation of derogation rules for non‐organic seed supported by improved interactive national databases and an EU wide router database.
+It also highlights the importance of more harmonized and stricter implementation of derogation rules for non‐organic seed supported by improved interactive national databases and an EU wide router database.

 New cultivars and novel strategies for seed health